Skip to main content

 Ensure your team understands which document type to select for different uploads.
 Consistent categorization makes files easier to find and manage.

-As your workflows evolve, review your document types with your CSM.
-You may need to add new types, archive unused ones, or adjust settings.
+As your workflows evolve, review your file types in account settings.
+You may need to add new types, rename them, or adjust their settings.

 Determine which document types support your transparency goals.
 Elevation Certificates and flood zone information are often good candidates for public sharing.